Angalakuduru: Demographics

 As of 2011 Census of India, Angalakuduru had a population of 9920.
 A sex ratio of 1059 females per 1000 males.
 The average literacy rate stands at 77.75% with 7,088 literates, significantly higher than the state average of 67.41%.

 Government and politics

 Angalakuduru gram panchayat is the local self-government of the village.
 There are 20 wards, each represented by an elected ward member.
 The present sarpanch is vacant, elected indirectly by the ward members.
 The village is administered by the Tenali Mandal Parishad at the intermediate level of panchayat raj institutions.

 Economy

-Agriculture is the main occupation of the village and the main crops been cultivated are paddy, maize, black gram etc. Apart from it, small scale occupations produce weaved baskets, bags, mats etc., from water hyacinth.
+Agriculture is the main occupation of the village and the main crops are paddy, maize, black gram etc. Apart from it, small scale occupations produce weaved baskets, bags, mats etc., from water hyacinth.

 Transport

 Angalakuduru has road and rail connectivity.
 It lies on the Guntur–Tenali road passing through the village.
 Angalakuduru railway station is an F–category station on Guntur–Tenali section and is administered under Guntur railway division of South Central Railway zone.